If you use Google to search for things online, chances are that you’ve stumbled across an AI Overview.

 Check out the ‘People also ask’ bar in Google to see what questions people ask or use a platform like AnswerThePublic which gathers this information for you.

-One of the best tools is Ahrefs Webmaster Tools.
+One of the best tools for SEO and checking if you appear in AI overviews is Ahrefs Webmaster Tools.

 This is free to use as long as you own your website – you just need to connect your Google Search Console account or add an HTML tag to your site.